parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Other.md

    *  ———.
 "You're Not Hallucinating.
 That's Just Squid Skin. | Deep Look."
 Video, YouTube, September 8, 2015. https://youtu.be/0wtLrlIKvJE.
    *  ———.
 "Why Jellyfish Float Like a Butterfly—And Sting Like a Bee | Deep Look."
 Video, YouTube, September 29, 2015. https://youtu.be/xQNxXUtRjzg.
    *  ———.
 "Watch Flesh-Eating Beetles Strip Bodies to the Bone | Deep Look."
 Video, YouTube, October 13, 2015. https://youtu.be/Np0hJGKrIWg.
    *  ———.
-"What Makes Owls So Quiet and So Deadly? | Deep Look."
-Video, YouTube, October 27, 2015. https://youtu.be/a68fIQzaDBY.
-   *  ———.
 "Nature's Scuba Divers: How Beetles Breathe Underwater | Deep Look."
 Video, YouTube, November 10, 2015. https://youtu.be/T-RtG5Z-9jQ.
    *  ———.
 "The Sex Lives of Christmas Trees | Deep Look."
 Video, YouTube, November 24, 2015. https://youtu.be/xEji9I4Tcjo.
    *  ———.
 "These Crazy Cute Baby Turtles Want Their Lake Back | Deep Look."
 Video, YouTube, January 26, 2016. https://youtu.be/YTYFdpNpkMY.